cockroachdb/docs/diagnostics-reporting.md

 ## What Gets Shared

-When diagnostics reporting is on, each node of a CockroachDB cluster shares anonymized storage details, SQL table structure details, and SQL query statistics with Cockroach Labs on a daily basis.
+When diagnostics reporting is on, each node of a CockroachDB cluster shares anonymized storage details, SQL table structure details, and SQL query statistics with Cockroach Labs on an hourly basis.
 Please note that the details that get shared may change over time, but as that happens, we will update this page and announce the changes in release notes.

 ### Storage Details

-Each node of a CockroachDB cluster shares the following storage details on a daily basis:
+Each node of a CockroachDB cluster shares the following storage details on an hourly basis:

 Detail | Description
 -------|------------